pillmuncher/yogic.cs/README.md

 2. **Logical Queries**:

    Define your logical queries using these combinator functions.
-A goal represents a statement or query you want to resolve.
-To find solutions to your goals, call the `Resolve` function on them to start the resolution process.
+A query is a statement or goal you want to resolve.
+To find solutions to your queries, call the `Resolve` function on them to start the resolution process.

 3. **Unification and Substitution of Variables**: